 Savings and investments

 Revisit your retirement contributions.
 Review how much you’re contributing to your workplace retirement account.
 If you’re not taking full advantage of your employer’s match, it’s a great time to consider increasing your contribution.
 If you’ve already maxed out your match or your employer doesn’t offer one, boosting your contribution could still offer tax advantages.
 Now is also a good time to ensure that your portfolio allocation remains in line with your objectives.

 Take stock of your goals.
-Did you set savings goals for 2017?
-Realistically evaluate how you did and think about your goals for next year.
+Did you set savings goals for 2018?
+Realistically evaluate how you did, and think about your goals for next year.
 If you determine that you are off track, we’d be happy to help you develop and monitor a financial plan.

 Health and wellness

-Spend your FSA dollars.
-If you have a flexible spending account (FSA), those funds may be forfeited if you don’t use them by year-end.
+Spend your flexible spending account (FSA) dollars.
+If you have an FSA, those funds may be forfeited if you don’t use them by year-end.
 (Some FSAs offer a 2.5-month grace period or the ability to carry over up to $500 into the next year; check with your employer to see if those options are available.)
 It’s also a good time to calculate your FSA allotment for next year, based on your current account excess or deficit.

-If you’re not using an FSA, evaluate your qualifying health care costs to see if setting one up for 2018 would make sense.
+If you’re not using an FSA, evaluate your qualifying health care costs to see if establishing one for 2019 would make sense.

 Taxes, taxes, taxes